TobiasS1402/Wireguard-Prowlarr-TrueNAS/README.md

 # Manual PIA VPN Connections

+### [This is a FreeBSD fork of the original Linux scripts at https://github.com/pia-foss/manual-connections.
+The scripts have only been tested with OpenVPN.
+WireGuard has not been tested.]

-This repository contains documentation on how to create native WireGuard and OpenVPN connections to our __NextGen network__, and also on how to enable Port Forwarding in case you require this feature.
+This repository contains documentation on how to create native WireGuard and OpenVPN connections to Private Internet Access' (PIA) __NextGen network__, and also on how to enable Port Forwarding in case you require this feature.
 You will find a lot of information below.
 However if you prefer quick test, here is the __TL/DR__:

-### This is a FreeBSD fork of the original Linux scripts at https://github.com/pia-foss/manual-connections.
-The use of WireGuard may work, but the scripts have only been tested with OpenVPN.

 ```
 git clone https://github.com/glorious1/manual-connections.git